chuanyun/Deep-Learning-in-Time-Series/README.md

 This project aims to use deep learning to try to solve a Kaggle competition problem - Web Traffic Time Series Forecasting (https://www.kaggle.com/c/web-traffic-time-series-forecasting).

 A report is generated in the PDF file.
+[Deep Learning in Multiple Multistep Time Series Prediction](https://arxiv.org/abs/1710.04373)

 All the python code is implemented in the IPython notebook.